Philip Guarino

-Philip A. Guarino (died November 10, 1993) was an American former Roman Catholic priest and restaurateur who was active in Republican Party politics for many years.
+Philip A. Guarino (died November 10, 1993) was an American Roman Catholic priest and restaurateur who was active in Republican Party politics for many years.
 A resident of Italy during the dictatorship of Benito Mussolini, he was later a long-time associate of Italian neo-Fascist political activists.

 Biography

-Guarino was born in West Winfield, Pennsylvania and graduated from Boston College in 1931.
+Guarino was born in West Winfield, Pennsylvania, and graduated from Boston College in 1931.
 Guarino later lived in Italy where he graduated from theology school and was ordained a Catholic priest.
-He moved to Washington, D.C. in 1945, and opened Phil's Italian Restaurant.
+He moved to Washington, D.C., in 1945, and opened Phil's Italian Restaurant.
 He was a long time friend of Michele Sindona, Paul Peter Rao, Frank Stella and Licio Gelli.
 He later left the priesthood, and in 1973, married Sarah H. Guarino.

 After moving to Washington, DC, Guarino became active in politics.
-In all he met or served four US Presidents on Italian-American or Republican committees: Richard Nixon, Ronald Reagan, Gerald Ford, and George H. W. Bush.
+In all he met or served four US Presidents on Italian-American or Republican committees: Richard Nixon, Gerald Ford, Ronald Reagan and George H. W. Bush.
 He was invited to various state dinners and served on Bush's campaign committee.

 In 1973, Guarino "introduced himself as a leader of an OSMTJ Priory in the U.S."

 Prior to Michele Sindona's arrest and conviction in 1980, Guarino is alleged to have "coordinated" efforts to save him.
 It has been claimed that Guarino was linked to the U.S. Secret Service and Cosa Nostra, and on behalf of those organizations, was trying to rehabilitate Sindona.

 After his involvement in politics, he became an active member of various hospitality industry trade associations.
 He died on November 10, 1993, at the age of 86.